neuro-inc/neuro-cli/topics/topic-aliases.md

 If the substitution corresponds to optional parameter and it is not provided by user the substitution is expanded to empty string.

-If the substitution corresponds to multiple values all of them are provided, e.g. `neuro du folder1 folder2` expands to `du folder1 folder2` since `[FILE]...` argument matches to `folder1 folder2` values.
+If the substitution corresponds to multiple values all of them are provided, e.g. `apolo du folder1 folder2` expands to `du folder1 folder2` since `[FILE]...` argument matches to `folder1 folder2` values.

-Options are expanded using longest form if provided, e.g. `neuro du -h` is expanded to `du --human-readable`.
+Options are expanded using longest form if provided, e.g. `apolo du -h` is expanded to `du --human-readable`.

-Options with values are expanded as well, e.g. `neuro du -d 1` is expanded to `du --max-depth 1`, `neuro du --max-depth 1` matches to the same command.
+Options with values are expanded as well, e.g. `apolo du -d 1` is expanded to `du --max-depth 1`, `apolo du --max-depth 1` matches to the same command.

 ## Simplified mode